 If you experience loud, chronic snoring but are not suffering from sleep apnea, you may also benefit from treatment with oral appliances.
 These appliances can help reduce the volume of snoring and improve the quality of sleep for patients and their bed partners!
 Even if you’re not suffering from sleep apnea, snoring may adversely impact your sleep, so it’s important to seek treatment as soon as possible.

 Meet Dr. Fedosky

 Skilled sleep dentist, Keane Fedosky, DDS, offers patients accurate sleep apnea diagnosis and treatment planning, using custom crafted oral appliances.
 For many patients suffering from obstructive sleep apnea, oral appliance therapy is a comfortable, effective treatment option to improve the quantity and quality of sleep.
 If you want to learn more about dental sleep medicine, please don’t hesitate to contact Sleep Rehab of Garland.
-We have locations in Frisco and Garland, so wherever you live in the DFW Metroplex, there’s a Sleep Rehab location nearby.
 We look forward to helping you sleep and breathe deeply for years to come.